-Yes.
-Eyebrows can be home to a zit just like any other area of your face.
+Eyebrows can host pimples just like any other area of your face.
 And while you might not expect it, it’s actually very common.

 The most common cause of a pimple on your eyebrow is acne.
-This happens when hair follicles get clogged with dead skin cells and oil.
+This happens when dead skin cells and oil clog hair follicles.

 What do pimples on your eyebrow mean?